coding-wiki/learn-sql/postgresql/setup.md

 sudo apt-get update

 # Install postgresql and postgresql-contrib (additional modules such as UUID)
-sudo apt-get install postgresql postgresql-contrib
+sudo apt-get -y install postgresql postgresql-contrib

 # Set a shell variable to currently logged in user
 MY_USERNAME=$(whoami)